How to Get Cast as Stand-In

 What is a Stand-In?

-A Stand-In is a person who takes the place of a principal actor for rehearsals, camera blocking, and lighting setups.
-Stand-Ins are usually referred to as the “second team” on set and can perform a variety of tasks depending on the type of production.
+A Stand-In is a person who takes the place of a principal actor for rehearsals, camera blocking, and lighting setups and can perform a variety of tasks depending on the type of production.

-On multi-camera shows, like B Positive, That Girl Lay Lay, and iCarly, Stand-Ins run through the episode in place of the principal actor to establish camera blocking before filming and are often hired for their experience and professionalism over how well they resemble the actor.
+On multi-camera shows, like The Neighborhood, That Girl Lay Lay, and Frasier, Stand-Ins run through the episode in place of the principal actor to establish camera blocking before filming.
+Multi-cam Stand-Ins are often hired for their experience and professionalism over how well they resemble the actor.

-Stand-Ins on single camera productions, including The Equalizer, Queens, and Hacks, are primarily used for lighting and camera setups and more often need to match the actor in height, build, hair color, and complexion.
+Stand-Ins on single camera productions, including Only Murders in the Building, Echo, and Secrets of Sulphur Springs, are primarily used for lighting and camera setups and more often need to match the actor in height, build, hair color, and complexion.

 Update your online profile

 For any role you want to book with Central Casting, the first step is to make sure your online profile is filled out completely and accurately.
-Casting Directors use this information, like your sizes and appearance details, when looking for Stand-Ins and searching our casting platform.
+Casting Directors use this information, like your sizes and appearance details, when searching our casting platform for Stand-Ins.
 If you need help figuring out your sizes, check out the easy to follow video tutorials on our Measurements page.

-We know it’s likely the main photo in your profile no longer represents your current look, which is why it’s important to upload photos of what you look like right now.
+Uploading photos of your current look is key to being successful with Central Casting.
 This is especially important when casting Stand-Ins or doubles who need to match the principal actor as closely as possible.
-Be sure to replace these photos any time your current look changes so Casting Directors can always have an up-to-date reference.
+Photos should be well-lit and in-focus with your face clearly visible.
+Details like hair color and length should be easily identifiable.
+Don't forget to replace these photos any time your look changes so Casting Directors can always have a current reference.

 If you have a Stand-In resume, you can upload it to the “casting information” section of your profile.
 If you have Stand-In experience, but haven’t created a resume yet, this Stand-In resume guide will help you get started.